loadtheaccumulator/ansible-gluster/README.md

     ```

 7. To undo everything and destroy the gluster cluster you just setup...

-    NOTE: THIS IS DESTRUCTIVE AND COULD DESTROY ALL VOLUMES, MOUNTS, LVM CONFIGS, AND THE KNOWN UNIVERSE
+    NOTE: THIS IS DESTRUCTIVE AND COULD DESTROY ALL VOLUMES, MOUNTS, LVM CONFIGS, AND THE KNOWN UNIVERSE!

             PROCEED WITH CAUTION!!!

     ```